ColonelBlimp/html-go/README.md

 |Twig |Smarty |PHP |Config | Comments|
 |--- | --- | --- | --- | ---|
 |`{{ site.language }}`|?|?|site.language | Default is "en"|

+# Technical Data

+## Content Object
+The content object is a `stdClass` and has the following public properties: